signdict/website/README.md

 In development mode `Bamboo` will not sent emails.
 Instead you can see what would have been sent out here: `http://localhost:4000/sent_emails`

+## Deployment

+The system is currently deployed using [gatling](https://github.com/hashrocket/gatling).
+Simply execute `git push production master` to push to the repository on the server.
+The rest should be automated.

 ## Funding

 This project is government funded by the [German Federal Ministry of Education and Research](http://bmbf.de)